Skip to content

 It can break your OS

 Modern distributions have started fighting back.
 PEP 668 introduced the EXTERNALLY-MANAGED marker, which causes pip install to refuse to modify system site-packages by default.
-If you have ever seen the error externally-managed-environment, that marker is the reason.
+If you have ever seen the externally-managed-environment error, that marker is the reason.

 It forces you into a single version

-The system Python ships one version, and that version is chosen by the OS vendor for compatibility, not currency. macOS 15 ships Python 3.9; Ubuntu 24.04 ships Python 3.12.
+The system Python ships one version, chosen by the OS vendor for compatibility, not currency. macOS 15 still ships Python 3.9.
+Ubuntu’s LTS releases typically lag current Python by one to two versions (24.04 ships Python 3.12).
 If a project needs a different version, the system interpreter cannot help.

 Multiple projects on the same machine often need different Python versions.
 Without a way to switch interpreters, developers end up compiling Python from source or installing from third-party PPAs, both of which create maintenance headaches.